25 Fun, Festive Places to Celebrate Christmas in Georgia (2024)

 Best-known for Truist Park (home to perennial NL East leaders the Atlanta Braves), The Battery Atlanta is a 2.25 million square foot mixed-use development in the city’s northwestern suburbs.

 The ever-popular Georgia Christmas event typically starts at 5:30 PM with live musical performances on the Georgia Power Pavilion Stage.
-Expect special appearances by Braves players and mascot Blooper.
+Expect special appearances by Braves mascot Blooper.

-Santa will drop in to light The Battery Christmas tree at around 8 PM, followed by a screening of a family-friendly holiday film (Abominable) on the massive screen.
+Santa will drop in to light The Battery Christmas tree at around 8 PM, followed by a screening of a family-friendly holiday film (How The Grinch Stole Christmas, on the massive plaza screen

 READ MORE: Hiking the Indian Seats Trail at Sawnee Mountain Preserve (Near Atlanta)